RPTST/ffmpeg-cpp/README.md

 - [ ] fix all FFMPEG warnings (codec use is deprecated since .... )
 - [ ] fix all other warnings : unused variables and more
 - [ ] create a list of what is currently doable
+- [ ] create some patterns, and a list of commonly used video codecs (vp9 / h264 / hevc / mpeg4 / mjpeg and some other)
+- [ ] create some patterns, and a list of commonly used audio codecs
+- [ ] make hwdecoders / encoders work [vaapi, drm in priority]
+- [ ]
 # Usage

 ## Linux